Low Glycemic Index Ricotta Gnocchi | Egg-Free

 – the low glycemic index flour;

-work first with the fork then with your hands until you get a soft and moist dough but not sticky and wet.
+first work with a fork then with your hands until you get a soft and moist dough but not sticky and wet.

 If necessary, add more flour.

-Transfer the dough to a slightly floured work surface and knead it until you obtain a firm and elastic dough.
+Transfer the dough to a lightly floured work surface and work it until you get a firm and elastic consistency dough.

 • Once the dough is ready, you can shape the gnocchi into any form suitable for every holiday and occasion: for example confetti, flowers, or stars for Carnival and hearts for Valentine’s Day.